raggedkarma/godbreakersaga/src/honour-lies/advanced-rules.md

 pagetitle: Advanced Rules
 ---

-If using the advanced rules, forces gain Heroes, a Strategy rating, and a number of Orders.
+If using the advanced rules, forces gain Heroes, must bid Strategy to determine first player, and may play a number of Orders during a round.
 The rules for each are presented below.

 <hr id=heroes />

 ## Heroes
-When building a force, both players add one Hero for every four stands.
-While an impressive miniature is recommended to represent these mighty individuals on the battlefield, players may simply use a card token.
+Players gain one Hero per four units in their army, and each one must be assigned to a different unit before the game.
+While an impressive miniature on a 30mm base is recommended, players may simply use a card token.
 It is highly encouraged to name your Heroes and give them interesting backstories.

-After deployment, starting with the second player, each Hero is assigned to a different unit.
 If using miniatures, these are deployed in contact with the front rank, but for all purposes they are not a stand.
-If a unit is ever removed from play or destroyed, their assigned Hero is removed from the game.
+If a unit is ever removed from play or destroyed, their assigned Hero is also removed from the game.

 > Heroes are not a stand, so are ignored for moving, lines of sight, and never counted in combat.

-When moving a unit with a Hero miniature, it can be easier to set the model aside, move the unit as normal, then place the Hero back in contact.
+When moving a unit with a Hero miniature, it is recommended to set the model aside, move the unit as normal, then place the Hero back in alignment.

+### Wisdom
+For each Hero in play, the Strategy for their force is increased by +2.

 ### Duty
 While a unit has a Hero assigned to them, they gains a +1 bonus to its calculated Morale value.